-Overlooking the sea in Boston’s Dorchester neighborhood, the JFK Library and Museum documents the life and legacy of President Kennedy.
+Overlooking the sea in Boston’s Dorchester neighborhood, the John F. Kennedy Presidential Library and Museum documents the life and legacy of President Kennedy.
 The building holds official presidential documents and correspondence, a wealth of multimedia exhibits and artifacts, and literary gems such as some unpublished writings of Ernest Hemingway.

 Designed by architect I.M.
 Pei, this striking concrete and glass building sits on a scenic 10-acre (4-hectare) park on Columbia Point, which offers panoramic views of Boston Harbor and the Boston city skyline.
 Inside, you can peruse 25 immersive multimedia exhibits that cover topics such as President Kennedy’s experience on the campaign trail, the Cuban Missile Crisis, the Space Race, and the Kennedy family.
 The museum’s art collection is also a must-see, featuring personal momentos such as a 1962 portrait of Robert F. Kennedy, a watercolor of the White House painted by Jacqueline Kennedy that once hung in the Oval Office, and a finger painting made by young Caroline Kennedy.